| Vol MMXIII, No 201 | July 19, 1876 | Wednesday Evening |

 (1975)

-On this date in 1975, "Lefty" Frizzell dies.
-His hits included "Long Black Veil" and "Saginaw Michigan" for which he received a grammy.
+On this date in 1975, "Lefty" Frizzell died.
+His string of hits includes "Long Black Veil" and "Saginaw Michigan" for which he received a Grammy Award.

 (1876)

 On this date in 1876, Texas and Pacific railroad became the first railroad to reach Fort Worth.
-Eventually the railroad will extend from Louisiana to El Paso, and be the Primary line to carry passengers and freight westward from Dallas-Fort Worth.
+Eventually the railroad extended from Louisiana to El Paso, and became the Primary line to carry passengers and freight westward from Dallas-Fort Worth.